fab

 offers many of the analysis functionality of pandas extended to data with more than 2 dimensions.

-Please refer to the official documentation of xarray
+Please refer to the official documentation of xarray for more info about the analysis API.

 Dask